labiraus/k8s-quickstart/docs/troubleshooting.md

 > kubectl logs -l app=istiod -n istio-system

+> kubectl logs -l app.kubernetes.io/name=metallb,app.kubernetes.io/component=controller -n istio-ingress

 You can check the status of the service that supports the ingress gateway with the following.
-If `EXTERNAL-IP` is `<pending>` then it means that the platform doesn't have a load balancer installed on it.
+If `EXTERNAL-IP` is `<pending>` then it means that the platform doesn't have a load balancer working.

 > kubectl get service istio-ingressgateway -n istio-ingress